m3y54m/Balance-Blue-Dark/README.md

 # Balance-Blue-Dark GNOME/GTK3 Theme

-Balance-Blue-Dark theme is a custom version of ZorinBlue-Dark theme based on my own preferences.
+Balance-Blue-Dark theme is a mixture of all good features of [Zorin OS](https://zorin.com/os/) official themes with some minor enhancements.

 Original Zorin OS themes source code is found here: